DuyNguyen1879/docker-lab-tutorial/content/introduction.md

 # Linux Containers
 The Docker project provides the means of packaging applications in lightweight Linux containers.
-Containers work by hiding themselves from other processes/containers on the same machine.
+A container is a system process hiding themself from other processes/containers on the same machine.
 Docker uses standard Linux kernel features to do this.
 Containers existed in Linux/Unix before anyone cared of them, Docker just made using them easier and mass adoption followed.

+Historically, the first form of container was the *chroot*.
+This is a technique in Linux and Unix systems that changes the root directory of the current running process and all their children.
+The process running in a chroot will not know about the real filesystem root directory.
+A program that is run in such environment cannot access files and commands outside the chroot directory tree.
+This modified environment is called a chroot jail.

+Another step-stone in Linux containers was the introduction of *cgroups*, an abbreviation for control groups.
+It is a Linux kernel feature that limits and isolates the resource usage like CPU, memory, disk I/O, network, etc. of a collection of processes.

+The next step in Linux container history was the introduction of LXC or Linux container.
+LXC leverages on cgroups and other *namespace* techniques to allow sandboxing processes from each another, and controlling their resource allocations.
+First versions of Docker were based on LXC but it was soon replaced by Docker own *libcontainer* library written in the Go programming language.

 Running an application within a container offers the following advantages: